Table of Contents

 For a given customer and product, the model estimates:

-That is the key shift.
+The key shift is separation of concerns.
 The model does not decide the price directly.
 The model estimates the probability of acceptance at each possible price.
 The optimiser decides which price to serve.

 Building The Acceptance Model